 - Other Data provided in CIMC

 Accidents, spills, leaks, and past improper disposal and handling of hazardous materials and wastes have resulted in tens of thousands of sites across our country that have contaminated our land, water (groundwater and surface water), and air (indoor and outdoor).
 EPA and its state, territory and tribal partners have developed a variety of cleanup programs to assess and, where necessary, clean up these contaminated sites.

 Cleanups in My Community is intended to provide information about sites that might need to be cleaned up, are being cleaned up, or have been cleaned up, in your community or anywhere in the United States.
 The information can help people understand what is happening in their community, what has happened, and, with the contextual information provided, what could happen if certain events take place.
 We provide what data are available, and those data are limited by what we can legally generate and collect.
 See legal notices page for more information on data limitations.

 CIMC is an ever-green application – always improving.
 We are open to new ideas on how CIMC can be improved, please contact us with your ideas.

 Currently, CIMC only shows sites, facilities and properties for which EPA collects information by law, or voluntarily via grants.
 At present, this does not include state or locally funded cleanups.
 In addition, data in this system is updated according to the data update schedule and may not yet reflect real changes at the locations covered here.

-Currently, CIMC only includes data for the following EPA programs:
+Currently, CIMC only includes data for the following EPA cleanup programs: